Direct Selling: Bypassing the Middleman in Scotland

 Can Direct Selling Be Applied to Other Industries?

-Yes, it’s applicable in various sectors, including consumer goods and personalized services.
+Yes, it's applicable in various sectors, including consumer goods and personalised services.
+The model is versatile and can be adapted to different industries and market needs.